fabiocannizzo/VMT19937/README.md

     // release memory
     myAlignedDelete(buffer);
 ```
-The full source code for this example is in the file [src/demo.cpp](src/demo.cpp).
+The full source code for this example is in the file [src/demo.cpp](src/demo.cpp) in the routine `demo128`.

 ## Multiple independent generators
 If you want to define multiple independent generator, for example to work with parallel Monte Carlo, you can use the common jump parameters of the constructor.